 2012 - Madan Mohan Malaviya | Commemorative Coin

-The 5th commemorative coin for the year 2012 was released on occasion of 150th Birth Anniversary Madan Mohan Malaviya.
+The 5th commemorative coin of 2012 was released to mark the 150th Birth Anniversary Madan Mohan Malaviya.

 Release Function: